corda/corda/docs/source/tutorial-integration-testing.rst

 The Expect DSL allows ordering constraints to be checked on a stream of events.
 The above code specifies that we are expecting 10 updates to be emitted on the ``bobVaultUpdates`` stream in unspecified order (this is what the ``parallel`` construct does).
-We specify a (otherwise optional) ``match`` predicate to identify specific updates we are interested in, which we then print.
+We specify an (otherwise optional) ``match`` predicate to identify specific updates we are interested in, which we then print.

-If we run the code written so far we should see 4 nodes starting up (Alice,Bob,Notary + implicit Network Map service), then 10 logs of Bob receiving 1,2,...10 dollars from Alice in some unspecified order.
+If we run the code written so far we should see 4 nodes starting up (Alice, Bob, the notary and an implicit Network Map service), then 10 logs of Bob receiving 1,2,...10 dollars from Alice in some unspecified order.

-Next we want Bob to send this Cash back to Alice.
+Next we want Bob to send this cash back to Alice.

 .. literalinclude:: example-code/src/integration-test/kotlin/net/corda/docs/IntegrationTestingTutorial.kt
     :language: kotlin